 In 1909, a \$2 initiation fee for male applicants and a 50¢ fee for room, dressing rooms with showers, and storage space.
-On September 12, the first dance in the new building was held.
+On September 12, the first dance in the new building was held.5 females was instituted.
+A major effort was made to abolish Jewish stereotypes in the theater.
+A resolution was passed that any theater presenting a Jewish character "giving offense to our people or casting a reflection on them" would be boycotted.
+All theaters were informed, and they promised cooperation.

-The Group Photo, Mock Trial, 1915: Texas Jewish Historical Society, di\10290, The Dolph Briscoe Center for American History, The University of Texas at Austin (the group photo)
+The Group Photo, Mock Trial, 1915: Texas Jewish Historical Society, di_10290, The Dolph Briscoe Center for American History, The University of Texas at Austin (the group photo)